Parental Voice and Participation

 - We have Options Evenings for Years 9 and 11 parents/carers.

 - An Induction Evening is held for Year 6 parents in the Summer term.

 - An Information Evening is held for Year 5 parents in the Summer term.

-- We seek to involve the parents in celebrating success through contact home; a very successful KS3 Awards Evening held in the summer term and Duke of Edinburgh Awards Evenings to present the Bronze and Silver Awards.
+- We seek to involve the parents in celebrating success through contact home; a very successful KS3 Awards Evening held in the summer term and Duke of Edinburgh Awards Evenings to present the Bronze and Silver Awards in the Autumn term.

 - We hold an information evening for parents of students who are supported by Learning Support.